Writing an emulator: sound is still complicated

 }

 Yep.
 That’s it!
-If we make that APU tick at the same frequency as our emulator’s CPU, it will compute samples at every tick but will only request samples to be actually played when needed, that is, whenever enough CPU ticks have elapsed to cover 1/22100 seconds.
+If we make that APU tick at the same frequency as our emulator’s CPU, it will compute samples at every tick but will only request samples to be actually played when needed, that is, whenever enough CPU ticks have elapsed to cover 1/22100 seconds7.

 Callback in time

-And now the only thing missing is to actually send those samples to the sound card.
+And now the only thing missing is to actually send those samples to the sound device.
 Fortunately that part of the code is pretty much copy-pasted from our last article.
 I only trimmed comments down a bit for brevity, but I still kept all the code we used to display timings.

 // Audio callback function that SDL will call at a regular interval that